Crimson Quill’s Appraisal #326

 Dread Factor: 3/5

 For the Dread-Heads: There is an underlying dread to proceedings for sure but a couple of powder puff jolt shocks aren’t enough to get the blood circulating with any real amount of velocity.
-Leonetti mimics the great Mario Bava for one particularly grim piece of technical trickery but moments like this are far too fleeting and never threaten to linger.
+Leonetti mimics the great Mario Bava for one particularly grim piece of technical trickery, albeit some way less effectively.
+Alas, moments like this are far too fleeting and never threaten to linger.
 As for that hellish elevator from Groundhog Day, I’ll take the stairs thanks very much.